 If you don’t see the Teams commands, follow the steps outlined in this tutorial to enable the Microsoft Teams add-in for Microsoft Outlook in Windows and / or macOS operating systems.

 Sending a Microsoft Teams meeting link

 Now that you have ensured that Teams and Outlook are connected, follow these steps to schedule, create and send your Teams meeting invite.

 - Open Microsoft Outlook (desktop or web).

 - Hit the New Teams Meeting button.

 - A new Outlook meeting dialog will open up.
-You’ll notice that your meeting invite contains a visible Microsoft Teams meeting link, that participants will need to hit to join the meeting.
+You’ll notice that your meeting invite already contains a visible Microsoft Teams meeting link, that participants will need to hit in order to join the meeting.

 - Enter a descriptive meeting title and scheduled time.